izolate/homepage/posts/how-http-cookies-work.md

 ## Returning cookies

+Once a cookie is created, the client sends the cookie back to the server on every request.
 The cookie's journey back to the server is through the `Cookie` header in the HTTP request.

 ```http
 GET /index.html HTTP/1.1